 Capitol Capers for Our Kids: The year is 2020.
 A child speaks: “Grandma, tell us the story of how you and your friends became famous and ended poverty.”
 So, she tells the story how the Minnesota Church Ladies decided to use their new-found “celebrity” to help end poverty in Minnesota, how they went to the capitol, with their hot dishes, to meet with two legislators who had been leaders on the Legislative Commission to End Poverty in Minnesota by 2020.
 Their mission: to reinvigorate the Commission’s report and the recommendations.
 Only problem: How do you find a legislator?

-At a time when 14 million people are out of work, the House approach to the federal budget fails those who are struggling most, according to a new report by the Coalition on Human Needs for the SAVE for All campaign.
-Click here to read the report.
+- At a time when 14 million people are out of work, the House approach to the federal budget fails those who are struggling most, according to a new report by the Coalition on Human Needs for the SAVE for All campaign.

-Join the movement!
-Half in Ten is participating in a campaign called "Strengthening America's Values and Economy (SAVE) for All."
+- Join the movement!
+Half in Ten is participating in a campaign called “Strengthening America’s Values and Economy (SAVE) for All.”
 The campaign represents a broad coalition of groups advocating for protecting low- and moderate-income people from devastating cuts and preserving the capacity of the federal government to respond to recessions.
-Click here if you represent an organization and are interested in signing the statement of principles.